+'''

-Syntax WHILE (<condition>) DO <compound statement>
+WHILE (<condition>) DO <compound statement>

+'''

-Argument Description condition Boolean expression tested before each execution of the statement or block following DO compound_statement Statement or block executed as long as condition is TRUE Description 1 4 g statement that repeats a statement or block of statements as long e condition is tested at the start of each loop.
-Example , from an isql script, uses a WHILE DO loop to compute the sum up to the input parameter: CREATE PROCEDURE AS BEGIN S = 0; WHILE (I > 0) DO BEGIN S = S + I; I = I - 1; END END; E SUM_INT (I INTEGER) RETURNS (S INTEGER)
+Argument Description condition Boolean expression tested before each execution of the statement or block following DO compound_statement Statement or block executed as long as condition is TRUE

+WHILE ...
+DO is a looping statement that repeats a statement or block of statements as long as a condition is true.
+The condition is tested at the start of each loop.

+The following procedure, from an isql script, uses a WHILE ...
+DO loop to compute the sum of all integers from one up to the input parameter:

+CREATE PROCEDURE SUM INT (I INTEGER) RETURNS (S INTEGER)

+'''

+AS

+BEGIN

+S = 0;

+WHILE (I > 0) DO

+BEGIN

+S = S + I;

+I = I - 1;

+END

+END;

+'''